hardenedlinux/Debian-GNU-Linux-Profiles/docs/crypto/pidgin-xmpp-otr-debian.md

 OTR utilizes AES for symmetric encryption, and HMAC-SHA256 for message authentication.

-After handshaking succeeded, the two parts have their own source and image sent from the other, from which identical shared secrets could be computed respectively.
+After handshaking succeeded, the two parts have their own preimage and image sent from the other, from which identical shared secrets could be computed respectively.

 The way for OTR to implement perfect forward secrecy is extremely paranoid.

-* With their source and the other's image, the sender computes the shared secret, from which the encryption key is derived, from which the authentication key is derived.
-They encrypt the message with encryption key, randomly select a new DH source to replace the current and compute its image, then send the other part the combination of `images' serial number of the two, new image of theirselves' side, cipher text, etc`, with MAC generated with the authentication key for the above-mentioned stuffs attached, and finally update the image's serial number of theirselves' side.
+* With their preimage and the other's image, the sender computes the shared secret, from which the encryption key is derived, from which the authentication key is derived.
+They encrypt the message with encryption key, randomly select a new DH preimage to replace the current and compute its image, then send the other part the combination of `images' serial number of the two, new image of theirselves' side, cipher text, etc`, with MAC generated with the authentication key for the above-mentioned stuffs attached, and finally update the image's serial number of theirselves' side.

-* After receiving the message, with their source and the other's image, the receiver computes the shared secret, derives encryption and authentication keys as well, verify the integrity of the message with the authentication key, decrypt the cipher text with the encryption key, and finally update the cached image from the other as well as both serial numbers.
-It can be seen that the DH parameters (the source and the corresponding image) of one side is updated during sending, and if one side only receives but does not send messages in a period of time, their DH parameters remain unchanged.
+* After receiving the message, with their preimage and the other's image, the receiver computes the shared secret, derives encryption and authentication keys as well, verify the integrity of the message with the authentication key, decrypt the cipher text with the encryption key, and finally update the cached image from the other as well as both serial numbers.
+It can be seen that the DH parameters (the preimage and the corresponding image) of one side is updated during sending, and if one side only receives but does not send messages in a period of time, their DH parameters remain unchanged.

 It is clear that OTR performs DH exchanging for the next message every time when sending a message, thus every message is encrypted with different encryption key, to approach the security level of `one-time pad`.